anzhub101/Eliza_scraping/README.md

 ## Installation

 In order to run this program, make sure you have the python packages: Pandas, selenium and BeautifulSoup installed.
-If you do not wish to run this programme and simply wwant it to understand how the data was arrived at then these packages will not be necessary.
+If you do not wish to run this programme and simply want it to understand how the data was arrived at then these packages will not be necessary.

 ## Usage